LastAncientOne/Stock_Analysis_For_Quant/README.md

 # Disclaimer
 ## :warning:
 #### Do not use this code for investing or trading in the stock market.
 However, if you are interest in the stock market, you should read :books: books, research paper, and :computer: blog that relate to stock market, investment, or finance.
 On the other hand, if you into quant, read books about machine learning or deep learning.
 Books about &#x1F4D8; machine trading, algorithmic trading, and quantitative trading.
+Do experimental on stock historical price and test different strategies or method to see if it works or not.
 Learn from it and take notes :notebook:.

 ## :black_medium_square: This is not get rich quick.